husarion/panther_ros/husarion_ugv_hardware_interfaces/CODE_STRUCTURE.md

 # Structure

-A brief introduction to the code structure of the Panther system.
+A brief introduction to the code structure of the Husarion UGV system.

 ## RoboteqDriver